1. What is camp like?

 2. What is the difference between Leadership Camp and Leadership Safari?

 Camp and Safari are based on two different models and have very different "feels" to them.
 Leadership Camp exposes students to the Social Change Model of Leadership Development and allows them to apply the model to their own lives.
 Camp will enhance participants' understanding of themselves as individuals and how they contribute to a more effective group that works on behalf of society.
 Camp also helps participants develop connections with other new students and some CMU student leaders as well as gets them familiar with campus.
 Around 150 students attend each session of Leadership Camp.

 Leadership Safari is framed around CHARACTER COUNTS!
 There are major speakers and small-group activities that expose students to The Six Pillars of Character: Trustworthiness, Respect, Responsibility, Fairness, Caring and Citizenship.
-Safari hosts around 1900 new students and familiarizes students with campus and campus resources in addition to the activities and presentations they attend.
-There are also great social events.
+Safari hosts almost 2000 new students and familiarizes students with campus and campus resources in addition to the activities and presentations they attend, including great social events.
 Because of the differences, students are encouraged to attend both programs if their schedules allow.
 They won't regret it!

 3. Can I bring a car?

 Participants are permitted to bring cars to campus during Camp.
 Parking is conveniently located near the residence hall where almost all of Camp takes place, and no permit is required.
 Participants are restricted from driving their vehicles until Camp is completed.

 4. What will I gain from Camp that will make me different from other students?

 Participants gain a significant ´heads up´ on campus life.
 Participants begin making strong friendships that often last through their freshman year and beyond.
 They also gain insight on what it takes to be successful student leaders on CMU´s campus.

 5. I was involved a little in high school but really want to start fresh in college.
 Will I fit in?